-Zhu et al.~\cite{zhu2017dff} use optical flow estimates to warp features on selected key-frames to intermediate frames for increased efficiency.
-Zhu et al.~\cite{zhu2017fgfa} also propose FGFA that uses optical flow to warp features of nearby frames to the current frame and aggregates these features adaptively based on a weight, calculated from feature similarity.
-Kang et al.~\cite{kang2017tubelets} create links between objects through time (tubelets) from the predictions calculated with optical flow across a video linking objects through time and apply tubelet re-scoring to keep detections of high-confidence.
-Wang et al.~\cite{wang2018manet} adds an instance level calibration module to FGFA~\cite{zhu2017fgfa} and combines them to generate better predictions.
+Zhu et al.~\cite{zhu2017dff} introduce Deep Feature Flow (DFF) and use optical flow estimates to warp features on selected key frames to intermediate frames for increased efficiency.
+Zhu et al.~\cite{zhu2017fgfa} also propose Flow-Guided Feature Aggregation (FGFA) which uses optical flow to warp features of nearby frames to the current frame and aggregates these features adaptively based on feature similarity.
+Kang et al.~\cite{kang2017tubelets} create links between objects through time (tubelets) from the predictions calculated with optical flow across a video linking objects through time and apply tubelet re-scoring to keep detections of high confidence.
+Wang et al.~\cite{wang2018manet} add an instance level calibration module to FGFA~\cite{zhu2017fgfa} and combine them to generate better predictions.

 Bertasius et al.~\cite{bertasius2018object} sample features from neighboring support frames via deformable convolution that learns object offsets between frames and aggregates these features over these frames.
 Wu et al.~\cite{wu2019selsa} focus on linking object proposals in a video according to their semantic similarities.
-Chen et al.~\cite{chen2020mega} propose a model that aggregates information both globally and locally with a long range memory.
+Chen et al.~\cite{chen2020mega} propose a model aggregating local and global information with a long-range memory.

 Another common way to improve performance is to apply a post-processing method.
 For example, Han et al.~\cite{han2016seq} introduce Seq-NMS to exploit temporal consistency by constructing a temporal graph to link objects in adjacent frames.
-With a similar idea, Kang et al.~\cite{kang2016object} generate tubelets by combining single image detections through the video and use a tracker to re-scored the tubelets as a post-processing to improve temporal consistency.
+With a similar idea, Kang et al.~\cite{kang2016object} generate tubelets by combining single image detections through the video and use a tracker to re-score the tubelets during post-processing to improve temporal consistency.